Onixaz/nextjs-woocommerce-storefront/README.md

 ## The Goal

 The idea behind this repo was to showcase the power of Next.js by building a frontend for WooCommerce using nothing but Woo's REST API only.
-This means truly headless Woo without any redirects for checkouts etc. I also wanted to create a reusable base for the development of Wordpress/WooCommerce themes using React with server-side rendering.
+This means truly headless and secure WooCommerce without any redirects to checkouts etc. I also wanted to create a reusable base for the development of Wordpress/WooCommerce themes using React with server-side rendering.